 Linking a fake chunk into a smallbin requires overwriting the bk of a chunk linked into a smallbin with the address of the fake chunk and ensuring the victim->bk->fd == victim check passes by writing the address of the victim small chunk into the fake chunk's fd pointer before the small chunk is allocated.
 Once the small chunk is allocated, the fake chunk must pass the victim->bk->fd == victim check too, this can be achieved by pointing both its fd & bk at itself.
-In scenarios where the fake chunk cannot be changed after the victim small chunk is allocated, it's possible to use a 2nd fake chunk, although only 1 quadword is required to hold a fake fd.
+In scenarios where the fake chunk, although only 1 quadword is required to hold a fake fd.
 Pointing this 2nd fake chunk's fd at the primary fake chunk, and the primary fake chunk's bk at the 2nd fake chunk will satisfy the check.
 The size of the fake chunk is irrelevant as it is not checked.